LukeShortCloud/rock64_fedora/README.md

 ## Instructions (Automatic Build)

-Create the Rock64 image for CentOS or downliad is from the [releases page](https://github.com/ekultails/rock64_fedora/releases).
+Create the Rock64 image for CentOS or download it from the [releases page](https://github.com/ekultails/rock64_fedora/releases).

 ```
 $ sudo bash rock64_fedora.sh
 ```

-Use `dd` to copy the `/root/.rock64_fedora_tmp/centos-8.0-minimal-rock64-0.2.0.img` image to a microSD card.
+Use `dd` to copy the `/root/.rock64_fedora_tmp/centos-8.0-minimal-rock64-X.Y.Z.img` image to a microSD card.

 ## Instructions (Manual Build)